nuvla/documentation/docs/nuvlabox/contributing/custom-peripheral-managers.md

 Create a working environment (local folder, GitHub repository, etc.) where you can put your code.

-We have created [https://github.com/nuvlabox/peripheral-manager-mock](https://github.com/nuvlabox/peripheral-manager-mock) for this exercise.
+We have created a [peripheral manager mock](https://github.com/nuvlabox/peripheral-manager-mock) for this exercise.

 ### Step 2